utkarsh-ls/You-ll-WIN/scenes/act1.md

 `hong({eyes:"0_neutral"})`

-n: As you can see, he is streessed, you job is to cheer hi m up.
+n: As you can see, he is streessed, you job is to cheer him up.

 `bb({eyes:"look", mouth:"small_lock"})`